 So if some bot scraps your feed, it will be posted with the link back to the original source.

-Put Watermark in Media
+Put Watermark in Blog Images

 The web is all about stolen content.
 So everytime you create an original media like a video or photo to post alongside your article, watermark it.